COVID19-PIRAT/backend/README.md

 #### Database

 This program uses a PostgreSQL database.
-The database definition is in `init.sql`.
+The database definition is in `Database/init.sql`.

+Dummy data that is possible loaded into the database (see section Environment Variables) is in `Database`.

 #### Compile